-Yes, there could be two competitors from the same country in one year.
-As the national championships will still be annual events, the deferred candidate and the newly crowned champion would both be representing the country in the next world event.
+Yes, there could be two competitors in one year.
+As the championships will still be annual events, the deferred candidate and the newly crowned champion would both be representing in the next world event.

 This is a tough question to which we don’t currently have an answer.
 We will certainly consider outlining clear guidelines on this in the DC policy document but it may be a case-by-case situation.

 This is a good question to which we currently do not have an answer.
 We will make sure the full policy document covers this.

 The application would be collected by WCE; however, we would need to notify the National Body or Chapter and align the planning for the deferral.

 General counsel saw and approved the announcement, but to be clear we have only announced the policy.
 The nuanced processes and structure that support the policy are still being written, with feedback from the community considered.
 An update on the DC policy and the ad hoc committee created to review site selection criteria will be available at the end of 2017.

 The United States represents the SCA’s largest member base by country.
 As of yet, the US is not an official National Chapter.
 However, we are working on a suitable framework to establish a National Chapter in the United States in 2019.
 Our office in Santa Ana, California, will continue to produce the US National Coffee Championships, as this structure has been carried over from the heritage SCAA, and we hope to encourage more US-based members to volunteer and contribute to the numerous events, activities, and initiatives taking place around the US.